 - Harry Potter

 - Luna Lovegood is a mild version of this, in that she spouts horrific conspiracy theories and seems to be attuned to whole levels of magic the other characters can't access.
 She even gets stuck with the nickname "Loony Lovegood" because everyone else thinks she's crazy.
 Some consider it a good thing that the movie left out the huge portraits of her friends she painted on her bedroom ceiling that were linked with chains made of the word "friends".

 - Harry's godfather Sirius Black.
 He's a falsely convicted mass murderer who, immediately after escaping prison, attempts to commit one of the very murders he was falsely convicted of.
 (The man Sirius tried to kill, who wasn't even dead, was the one who framed Sirius in the first place and was behind all the other murders Sirius allegedly committed.)
-Sirius can turn into a huge black dog that's often identified as a death omen.
+He takes two forms: either an Eerie Pale-Skinned Brunette who Looks Like Cesare and first appears in ragged prison garb, or a huge black dog that's often identified as a death omen.
 He lives in a creepy old house he inherited from his Dark Wizard ancestors, with house-elf heads mounted on the walls.
 He used to ruthlessly bully Severus Snape as a teenager, once attempting to play a Deadly Prank on him (and at the time the story takes place, Sirius doesn't show much regret for this incident).
 He sometimes seems a bit off his rocker due to the horrible years he suffered in prison.
-He's an Eerie Pale-Skinned Brunette.
 And yes, he's a good guy.

 - Severus Snape, although it's not clear that he's a good guy until the very end of the series.

 - Misha, the ghost boy in The Farwalkers Quest, fits.
 Ghosts aren't very common in the world, and he can only really communicate with the protagonist in her dreams, during which she sees his true form.